internetbuilder/url-bridge/README.md

 ## Misc

-Currently the server is designed to run on Linux based systems and uses `xdg-open` to open the URLs.
+The server uses the following to open urls:

+- xdg-open on GNU/Linux based systems
+- explorer.exe on Windows systems
+- open on OSX systems

 The included `URLBridge.reg` file can be used on Windows (tested on Windows 7) to set the default browser to be URL-Bridge.
 It assumes that URL-Bridge is located at `C:\URLBridge\` and that `nodejs.exe` is located at `C:\Program Files\nodejs\node.exe`.
 It can be edited if required to change the locations.